“Let every soul be subject unto the higher powers. For there is no power but of God: the powers that be are ordained of God” (Romans 13:1).

 But more stupid are the people who said nothing, and accepted his offer of false gods to worship!
 I mean, will any god do?
 Did he or they really believe that there is a God in Heaven?
 A jealous God?
 Did they know God at all?
 Even after everything He had done for them and all the signs He had shown to prove Himself to them?
 They forsook Him for CONVENIENT RELIGION!

 But this is so typical of humanity.
 How fickle and depraved we are.
-How many Christians today are practising convenient religion and not true Christianity?
+How many Christians today are practicing convenient religion and not true Christianity?
 Ummm…

 Anyway, my point is it was God who put Jeroboam in power, even knowing what he was capable of and even what he would do!
 How was dividing Israel into two countries led by two idiots better than leaving it under one idiot???
 To punish Solomon, a dead King, God raised up two idiots, who ended up cursing their own people more with their stupidity.
 What purpose did God hope to achieve from this?